DFE-Digital/bat-design-history/app/posts/manage-school-placements/2023-12-18-managing-organisation-users-in-support.md

 The support team user can check their answers at the end of the flow before saving the new user.

-If the support user changes the user’s email address, an email is sent to the new email address with sign-in details.
+If the support user changes the user’s email address, we email the new one with sign-in details.

 Once the user has signed in to the service for the first time, the support user cannot change the user's first name, last name and email address.